 Jurassic Park: The Ride was originally planned to be built at the Universal Studios Florida park, where Men In Black: Alien Attack stands now.
-However, Steven Spielberg came in and successfully encouraged Universal to do something more elaborate for the franchise, resulting in the fully themed island area we have now at the sister park.
+However, Steven Spielberg came in and successfully encouraged Universal to do something more elaborate for the franchise, resulting in the fully themed island area now at the sister park.

-Earthquake: The Big One was originally going to be themed as a trolley ride through a crumbling San Francisco, until the decision was made to duplicate the same Earthquake scene from the Hollywood Studio Tour.
+Earthquake: The Big One was originally going to be themed as a trolley ride through a crumbling San Francisco, until the decision was made to duplicate the same Earthquake subway scene from the Hollywood Studio Tour.
 The only remnant of the original plan was the trolley house theming of the attraction's entrance.